dashford/sentinel/README.md

 ## TODO

-- move MQTT host, port and other details to ENV
 - Move config.yaml to .gitignore and create example placeholder
 - Validate and update dockerfile
 - Refactor scheduler add job in `__main__`